One-Bowl Banana Walnut Protein Muffins

 Banana Walnut Protein Muffins. - harvestandnourish.com

-Fluffy, moist and full of flavour, these Banana Walnut Protein Muffins are packed with protein, fibre and nutrient-rich nuts.
+Fluffy, moist and full of flavour, these One-Bowl Banana Walnut Protein Muffins are packed with protein, fibre and nutrient-rich nuts.
 A delicious and satisfying breakfast or grab-and-go snack, they taste just like your favourite banana bread!

 This one-bowl recipe is super quick to mix up and made with simple, wholesome ingredients like rolled oats, dark brown sugar, a hint of vanilla and a farm fresh egg.